NYUAppSec/appsec_hw3/HW3_Instructions.md

 for them, remember that it is in your best interest to continue to follow git best practices.

-When you are ready to begin the project, please create a repository on GitHub for your third assignment.
-Like before, be sure to make the repository **private**.
+When you are ready to begin the project, please use GitHub Classroom to create your repository for this assignment, and do your work in that repository.
+The repository name will look like `NYUAppSec/homework-3-[username]`.

 ### Part 0.1: Rundown of Files